uselotus/lotus/README.md

 - **Seamless Integrations with your Monetization Stack** - Never feel locked into a single system thanks to a variety of integrations to help you get the most out of your existing stack.
 Additionally, a simple yet expressive API helps you integrate with any system you want.

-- **Cloud or Self-Hosted** - Apart from a managed cloud offering, Lotus provides a self-hosted version so you can keep your data local and have full control over your pricing.

 <p align="right">(<a href="#lotus-pricing--packaging-infrastructure-for-any-business-model">back to top</a>)</p>